MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

 1. **Review Billing**: Check your Azure billing section to ensure no unexpected charges are incurred, verifying that all unwanted resources were successfully deleted.

 This cleanup process helps maintain your Azure account organized and free from unnecessary charges, ensuring you only pay for resources you actively use.

+# Conclusion

+In this lab, you learned how to implement a vector search in a v-Core-based Azure Cosmos DB for MongoDB.
+You used Azure OpenAI for generating document embeddings.
+You also enhanced vector search results with GPT-3.5 for more detailed insights.
+You now have a better understanding of how to implement vector searches and integrate them with Azure OpenAI to provide more human-readable insights from the search results.